DenkingOfficial/pure-sd-webui/README.md

 Fork is as close as up-to-date with origin as time allows
 All code changes are merged upstream whenever possible

 The idea behind the fork is to remove unnecessary extesions and fix UI to be as much the same as AUTOMATIC1111s one

+TODO:
+* Remove System Info extension
+* Restore old extension manager

 <br>